 Settings for Swimlanes

-The second set of settings on the Columns and Rows tab lets you add structure to the board in the form of swimlanes.
+The second set of settings on the Columns and Swimlanes tab lets you add structure to the board in the form of swimlanes.
 Swimlanes are meant to help members of an agile team prioritize their work.
 This can be accomplished in several ways:

 For scrum boards, you can identify swimlanes by the user stores or features that have been taken to the current sprint.
 You can then drag the swimlanes to order them by priority, from the top of the board to the bottom.

 For Kanban boards, you can identify swimlanes by values from the Priority field.
 The tasks on the board are automatically sorted by priority from top to bottom.

 There are several other possible configurations, like using Project, Subsystem, or even Assignee.
 Use the following options to add swimlanes to your board:

 Swimlanes are identified by the set of values in a selected Field.
 Select a field and add swimlanes from the list of values.
 For example, if you select the Type you can add swimlanes for Features, Tasks, Bugs, and so on.
 The field selection is restricted as follows: